Mother Krampus 2: Slay Ride (2018) by Eddie Lengyel

 Review:

 There are a few issues to be had with the film.
 The main problem is the somewhat exaggerated running time that drags out the length of this one more than necessary. there’ s no reason for the opening slaughter of the family should last nearly fifteen minutes down solely to the tempo of the scenes based on how necessary the order of events is which leaves the pacing as the only culprit for the outcome.
-As well, the entire time they’re off partying at the nightclub has no reason to be there and the entire trip to the store where the car ride there and the shopping montage inside don’t need to be shown there which makes this one somewhat longer than it needs to be.
+As well, the entire time they’re off partying at the nightclub has no reason to be there, and the entire trip to the store, where the car ride there and the shopping montage inside don’t need to be shown there which makes this one somewhat longer than it needs to be.

 The other minor problem is a wholly unsatisfactory finale for a slasher film.
-The chase with the true final girl is quite lackluster, standing around crying weakly at her friend to help her, whimpering and helplessly waving a pathetic knife at the killer while trying to stop her from approaching her dead friend and not even getting into a skirmish as the reliance on last-second saves from the continuously-returning killer for stingers that grow weaker each time.
-As well, it chooses them to finally unload the killer’s identity and backstory in a throwaway section of dialog from a random character and takes a lot of impact out of the revelation feeling like an afterthought.
+The chase with the true final girl is quite lackluster, standing around crying weakly at her friend to help her, whimpering and helplessly waving a pathetic knife at the killer while trying to stop her from approaching her dead friend, and not even getting into a skirmish as the reliance on last-second saves from the continuously returning killer for stingers that grow weaker each time.
+As well, it chooses them to finally unload the killer’s identity and backstory in a throwaway section of dialogue from a random character and takes a lot of impact out of the revelation feeling like an afterthought.
 Otherwise, there’s not a lot to dislike with this one.

 Overview: ***/5

-While the slashing scenes and brutality of the gore really save the film, some of the other issues that pop up serve this one with a few minor elements that keep this one down.
+While the slashing scenes and brutality of the gore really save the film, some of the other issues that pop up serve this one with a few minor elements that keep this down.
 This is highly recommended to indie-flavored slasher lovers or aficionados of seasonal genre fare, while those who look for more in their films should heed caution.

 Comments